Points of sale affected by declining public interest in news in 2021 | Entertainment - ExBulletin

 These networks remain focused on politics even as viewer interest wanes.
 Media monitoring firm NewsWhip examined 14 million political articles online last year and found that they had an average of 924 social media engagements or interactions.
 The 13.5 million articles NewsWhip tracked in 2021 averaged 321 engagements.

 Fox News, while doubling down on conservative comments following perceived threats from outlets like Newsmax and OANN, directed fans to its streaming service Fox Nation.
-Without doubt the most of Foxprogramming that attracts attentionof the Year was a documentary on the Jan.6 riot on Capitol Hill by Tucker Carlson, which claimed it was an effort to silence Trump supporters.
+Without doubt the most foxes programming that attracts attention of the Year was a documentary on the Jan.6 riot on Capitol Hill by Tucker Carlson, which claimed it was an effort to silence Trump supporters.

-Although use of the Times digital site is on the decline, the companyspent 8 million subscriptionsand is in the process of developing further.
-The doctor said The Times had done an effective job of diversifying beyond politics, notably with its Wirecutter consumer referral service.
+Although use of the Times digital site is on the decline, the company spent 8 million subscriptions and is in the process of developing further.
+The doctor said The Times had done an effective job of diversifying beyond politics, including with its Wirecutter consumer referral service.

-Post managers havestruggled with how to treattheir readers’ reliance on political tariffs, according to the Wall Street Journal.
-The company is on the lookout for international growth opportunities, said the doctor, a focus that plays on the strength of itsnew editor, Sally Buzbee.

-To some extent, people have focused on themselves, Rosenstiel said.
-They are getting the news they need, but it is not as much news as it was a year ago.

-Particularly for national news organizations, Rosenstiel said 2021 may be best remembered as a year of transition away from the frantic pace of news from the Trump years.
+Particularly for national news organizations, Rosenstiel said 2021 may be best remembered as a year of transition away from the frenetic pace of the news of the Trump years.

-He sees the effect of those years in the intensity with which the media has covered every twist in the legislative negotiations on President Joe Bidens’ Build Back Better bill.
-Like most work in Congress, it is slow and filled with incremental developments.

-He is concerned that the focus on this story has diverted attention from other priorities, including focusing on local efforts to restrict voting rights, an ultimately more important story.

-Some 100 to 120 local newspapers closed in 2021, a number that matches the decline of the past two decades, said Penelope Muse Abernathy, a professor at Northwestern University.
+Some 100 to 120 local newspapers closed their doors in 2021, a number that is in line with the declines of the past two decades.

-Yet local media are also expected to experience their lowest number of job cuts in 14 years, according to research firm Challenger Gray & Christmas.
-It comes after 2020 saw the most lost newsroom jobs since 2008.

-What we’re seeing this year is sort of a watershed in the shift from a shrinking print business model to a digital one that’s starting to take shape, said Timothy Franklin, Abernathy’s colleague at Northwestern.

 Sources